-The Shepard Garden and Arts Center is home to numerous garden and art clubs in Sacramento – a place for garden and art clubs to both meet and hold club events.
-The Shepard Garden and Arts Center is located in McKinley Park at 3330 McKinley Boulevard.
+The Shepard Garden and Arts Center is home to numerous garden and art clubs – a place for garden and art clubs to both meet and hold club events.

 The Shepard Garden and Arts Center was built in 1958.
 The building is a prime example of 1950’s mid-century modern architecture.
 The structure includes a dramatic roof-line, lots of large windows, and a huge two-sided flagstone fireplace.
 The beautiful outdoor patio is often utilized as part of indoor/outdoor garden events.

-According to the Shepard Garden and Arts Center website, after opening in 1958 as the Sacramento Garden and Arts Center, the Center was renamed in 1972 to honor Ira Gard Shepard.
+According to the Center’s website, after opening in 1958 as the Sacramento Garden and Arts Center, the Center was renamed in 1972 to honor Ira Gard Shepard.
 Ira Gard Shepard was a Sacramento Bee garden columnist who had served for many years as the president of the Center.
+Also see “Update” below.

 The Friends is a non-profit that was formed in 2001 to provide assistance to support the Center’s social and recreational functions.
 Membership is open to any interested person, group, or organization.
 Members pay annual dues and participate in fund raising events throughout the year.

-Living nearby, I often stroll over to the Shepard Garden and Arts Center on weekends to enjoy the various (free) garden and art exhibits – and I occasionally walk away with a plant or two for my garden or home.
+Living nearby, I often stroll over to the Center on weekends to enjoy the various (free) garden and art exhibits.
+After doing so I occasionally walk away with a plant or two for my garden or home.
 I expect that many Sacramento residents do the same.